gitmnk/software-product-sprint/README.md

 # Google Software Product Sprint

-THIS repo contains the projects you'll work on throughout SPS.
+THIS repo contains the projects Manish work on throughout SPS.

 To get started: